pipefunc/pipefunc/docs/source/concepts/linear-chaining.md

 `pipefunc.helpers.linear_chain` creates a linear sequence of `PipeFunc`s by applying minimal renames so the output of one function flows into the next.
 It does not alter or add any `mapspec`; it only adjusts argument names where needed.

+The core use case is simple, composable array transforms: you maintain a toolbox of functions that take an array and return an array, and you assemble any subset of them (in any order) into a pipeline at runtime.

 ```{contents} ToC
 :depth: 2
 ```